allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 ---
 title: "Cloud Pub/Sub FAQ"
-date: "2023-00-00"
+date: "2023-03-17"
 ---

 # Table of Contents

+# Introduction :bulb:

+I tried, as much as possible, to put the questions in an order that require no previous knowledge of the Pub/Sub service.
+I hope it helps :wink: .

 # Disclaimer

 This post was used with the help of [ChatGPT][1] and some sentences from the [Cloud Pub/Sub][2] docs are just copied.
 My intent is not to be a professional writer, I just want to condense information in a quick to read and absorb post.

-# Introduction :bulb:

-I tried, as much as possible, to put the questions in an order that require no previous knowledge of the Pub/Sub service.
-I hope it helps :wink: .

 # What is Cloud Pub/Sub?

 Cloud Pub/Sub is a fully-managed messaging service (a type of message broker or message queue) provided by Google Cloud Platform that enables asynchronous communication between systems or microservices at scale, decoupling senders and receivers in a flexible and reliable way.

+# What are publishers?

+In Google Cloud Pub/Sub, a publisher is an entity that sends messages to a Pub/Sub topic.
+Messages can be published to a topic either individually or in batches, and publishers can be part of an application or service that generates data or events to be consumed by subscribers.

+# What are subscriptions?

+In Google Cloud Pub/Sub, a subscription is a named resource representing the stream of messages from a single, specific topic, to be delivered to the subscriber application.

+Subscriptions can be configured with various settings such as acknowledgement deadline, filtering, and flow control to control how messages are delivered to subscribers.
+A single topic can have multiple subscriptions, but a subscription always point to a single topic.

 # What are a few differences between Pub/Sub and Kafka?